Billing and coding

 97110 Therapeutic procedure, one or more areas, each 15 minutes; therapeutic exercises to develop strength and endurance, range of motion, and flexibility

 97535 Self-care/home management training.
-Includes Activities of Daily Living (ADLs), compensatory training to improve functional limitations, safety procedures, and adaptive equipment training (most used for billing)
+Includes Activities of Daily Living (ADLs), compensatory training to improve functional limitations, safety procedures, and adaptive equipment training (most used for billing with teens and adults)

 Evaluation codes (most used):